Amazon Faves

 It might be a smidge generous to call this a “museum,” as it’s more like a glorified gift shop that entices would-be shoppers into the stores under the guise of a free activity, but on a recent visit to the historic Central Park, I decided to stop by since it was so close.

 This specific location is the “Ambar Mine Museum,” not to be confused with the Amber Museum, which is a different attraction that charges a nominal entry fee.
-It was worth the stop—especially as it’s free.
+It was worth the stop, especially as it’s free.
 There’s a small “museum” section where a guide will describe Puerto Plata’s history of amber mining.
 After exploring this area, guests exit into a gift shop offering amber jewelry and other trinkets.

 Fortaleza de San Felipe Fortress

-Exploring the exterior grounds on food is free, but entering the fortress requires an admission fee, although it is nominal.
-At just $2 per person, it’s a bargain.
-Like the historic district and its sites, this landmark is walkable from Taino Bay at under a mile but is not accessible by foot from Amber Cove.
+History buffs will enjoy a stop at Fortaleza de San Felipe Fortress because of its history and the incredible coast views, including views of the ships docked at Taino Bay.
+Exploring the exterior grounds on foot is free, but entering the fortress requires an admission fee of just $2 per person.
+Like the historic district, this landmark is walkable from Taino Bay at under a mile but is not accessible by foot from Amber Cove.

 Damajagua Falls

-While Damajagua Falls offers an exhilarating adventure with stunning natural beauty and thrilling water activities, it requires good physical fitness, and the hike can be challenging for some visitors.
-There is also a bit of a risk of experiencing a physical injury.
+One of the most popular Puerto Plata excursions is Damajagua Falls.
+While it offers an exhilarating adventure with stunning natural beauty and thrilling water activities, it requires good physical fitness, and the hike can be challenging for some visitors.
 This one is geared toward more active cruisers, requiring a one-hour steep hike in the hot and humid rainforest.

 Related: Damajagua Falls Excursion Review